I have always been fascinated by the delicacy and intricacy of the Ear, Nose and Throat (ENT) structure and the work that

 OSA has many undesirable effects.
 When the blood oxygen levels drop, there is drop in the oxygen supply to the brain and

 other organs, possibly leading to "brain suffocation" and adversely affecting the body's performance and functions.
 Also,

 because of the lowered oxygen levels, the heart may increase its rate, cardiac output and blood pressure, which could

 increase the risk of heart attack or stroke.
 Thus, early intervention is important.

-stop studying and mastering new things!
+Recent technology and medical advancements continue to make ENT a very interesting and challenging field.
+You can never stop studying and mastering new things!
 All in all, I find the practice very interesting, challenging and fulfilling.

 Diagnosis and treatment of Ear and Hearing Disorders